BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

 In the asynchronous version, we use the `iter_chunks` to pull the data from the database.
-This returns a generator that yields lists of results (5000 at a time by default).
+This returns a generator that yields a list of results (5000 at a time by default) with each iteration.
-`asyncio.run()` is used to call the the function that posts the results concurrently.
+The `post_chunk` function posts the results in each chunk concurrently.
-This is required because `post_chunk` is an async function.
+Because `post_chunk` is an asynchronous function, it needs to be called by `asyncio.run()`.
+Otherwise, the `copy_sensors` function is very similar to before.

 ```python
 def copy_sensors(startdate, enddate):